dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/1-Intro_to_Java/README.md

-# Sprint 1 &ndash; Intro to Java
+#  Intro to Java

-## Starts Monday 9/14
-## Deliverables and quiz are due on Wednesday 9/30
+## Assignment due Thursday, January 28

 ## Overview and Goals